andypoon-0311/todo_app/Project_Testing_Document.md

 # Project Testing Document

 ## 1. Introduction and Scope
 Project Overview: Our goal of our project is to for the user to be able to create and add task to a to list.
 Users can mark task as complete and remove them.
+This software should help users keep track of what they have to do throughout the day.

 Test Objectives: During testing, we are trying to find any program bugs or errors that need to be fixed.
-We are going to make sure all methods work as intendented.
+We are going to make sure all methods work as intended.
 When users adds tasks, the to do list should show them as the order they were put in.
 When a user selects to remove a task from the list, the task should not appear in the list once the command is done.
 If the user wants to mark the task as complete, a mark should show up next to that task.
-If all of the methods work, the software is good enough to realease.
+If all of the methods work, the software is ready to realease.

 In-Scope/Out-of-Scope: In our first round of testing, we will test if a task can be properly added to the to do list and if it can be marked as complete.
 Removing a task testing will be apart of the next plan.

 ## 2. Functional Testing Strategy (Levels)
-Unit Testing: First, we are going to run all of the programs code at once to see what units need work on.
-Them We are breaking up the code test into seperate test depending on the type of the method the code corresponds with.
-We will descide what other test to run as we right the code.
+Unit Testing: First, we will descide which specific test to run as we right the code.
+We will test every possible senario and make sure the program works as intended.
+The first test we will do is run all part of the program at once.
+This will show us what functions have errors and need need to be worked on.
+Then we are testing the code in smaller amounts.
+The amounts depend on the type of code  and if it corresponds to a certain function.

 Feature Testing: We are going to make sure that all of the functions meet the users needs.
 Weather they want to add or remove task from there list.
-We will test this by see if a task is added to a list, that data is put into the JSON file.
-If a task is being romoved from the list, it should be removed from the JSON File.
+We will test this by seeing if a task is added to a list is stored into a JSON file.
+If a task is being deleted from the list, the data should be removed from the JSON File.

 System Testing (End-to-End): Our goal is to make sure the software works as intended.
-If data is properly being added or removed from the JSON File.
-We will go back and correct the errors until it is correct.
+The data should proply be added or removed from the JSON File.
+For example if a user adds a task to their list and it is not saving in the JSON file We will go back and correct the errors until the software works.

 ## 3. Testing Types and Goal